pascscha/drachenland/README.md

 We respect your privacy:
 - 🔒 All processing happens on the device, the system is not connected to the internet
-- 🗂️ Images from the camera are deleted immeiately after processing
+- 🗂️ Images from the camera are never saved
 - 🖥️ The maintenance interface is not accessible remotely

 ---